Commando: Australia

 The Australian Army formed commando units, known as Australian independent companies in the early stages of World War II.
 They first saw action in early 1942 during the Japanese assault on New Ireland, and in the Battle of Timor.
 Part of the 2/1st Independent Company was wiped out on New Ireland, but on Timor, the 2/2nd Independent Company formed the heart of an Allied force that engaged Japanese forces in a guerrilla campaign.
-The Japanese commander on the island drew parallels with the Boer War, and decided that it would require a 10:1 numerical advantage to defeat the Allies.
+The Japanese commander on the island drew parallels to the Boer War and concluded that a 10:1 numerical advantage would be required to defeat the Allies.
 The campaign occupied the attention of an entire Japanese division for almost a year.
 The independent companies were later renamed commando squadrons, and they saw widespread action in the South West Pacific Area, especially in New Guinea and Borneo.
-In 1943, all the commando squadrons except the 2/2nd and 2/8th were grouped into the 2/6th, 2/7th and 2/9th Cavalry Commando Regiments.
+In 1943, all the commando squadrons except the 2/2nd and 2/8th were grouped into the 2/6th, 2/7th, and 2/9th Cavalry Commando Regiments.

-Later in the war the Royal Australian Navy also formed commando units along the lines of the Royal Naval Commandos to go ashore with the first waves of major amphibious assaults, to signpost the beaches and carry out other naval tasks.
+Later in the war, the Royal Australian Navy also formed commando units along the lines of the Royal Naval Commandos to go ashore with the first waves of major amphibious assaults, to signpost the beaches and carry out other naval tasks.
 These were known as RAN Commandos.
-Four were formed—lettered A, B, C and D like their British counterparts—and they took part in the Borneo campaign.
+Four were formed—lettered A, B, C, and D like their British counterparts—and they took part in the Borneo campaign.

 Z Force, an Australian-British-New Zealand military intelligence commando unit, formed by the Australian Services Reconnaissance Department, also carried out many raiding and reconnaissance operations in the South West Pacific theatre, most notably Operation Jaywick, in which they destroyed tonnes of Japanese shipping at Singapore Harbour.
 An attempt to replicate this success, with Operation Rimau, resulted in the death of almost all those involved.
 However, Z Force and other SRD units continued operations until the war's end.

 Canada

 A joint Canadian-American Commando unit, the 1st Special Service Force, nicknamed the Devil's Brigade, was formed in 1942 under the command of Colonel Robert Frederick.
 The unit initially saw service in the Pacific, in August 1943 at Kiska in the Aleutians campaign.
-However most of its operations occurred during the Italian campaign and in southern France.
+However, most of its operations occurred during the Italian campaign and in southern France.
 Its most famous raid, which was documented in the film Devil's Brigade, was the battle of Monte la Difensa.
 In 1945, the unit was disbanded; some of the Canadian members were sent to the 1st Canadian Parachute Battalion as replacements, and the American members were sent to either the 101st Airborne Division or the 82nd Airborne Division as replacements or the 474th Regimental Combat Team.
-Ironically they were sent to serve in Norway in 1945, the country they were formed to raid.
+Ironically, they were sent to serve in Norway in 1945, the country they were formed to raid.